 Smoke alarms can be lifesavers, if they are working.
-In fact, you are EIGHT times more likely to die in a fire in the home if you don't have working smoke alarms.
+In fact, you are nine times more likely to die in a fire in the home if you don't have working smoke alarms.
 A fire can destroy sentimental and material possessions and have a devastating impact on people.

 Most people know that working smoke alarms save lives.
 They provide the vital early warning that allows for a safe escape.
 But, despite 95% of homes having at least one working smoke alarm, smoke alarms only alerted householders to just one in every three fires in the home in England.
 The most common reason for a smoke alarm failing to activate was because the fire was outside of its range.